bbdataeng/cohorts-fact/README.md

 ## Usage

 First, you have to edit `config.yaml` file.
-You have to specify Biobank ID and Collection ID.
+Please specify Biobank ID and Collection ID (you can find them in the [BBMRI Directory](https://directory.bbmri-eric.eu)).

 Then you can run the `facts.py` script.

 The toolkit offers two main options depending on whether your input data already conforms to the MIABIS standard:

 1. Input Data in MIABIS Standard

-If your input data already follows the MIABIS standard (see [minimal-dataset-template]("documents/minimal-dataset-template.xlsx")), you can use the `--miabis` flag for quicker conversion:
+If your input data already follows the MIABIS standard (see [minimal-dataset-template]("documents/minimal-dataset-template.xlsx")), you can use the `--miabis` flag:

 ``` shell